henley-regatta/adventofcode2021/README.md

 expecting there to be 2 parts per day (most days) as there was last year.
 I could of course be wrong.

+If I find the problem itself interesting or if I run out of time, I'm less likely to tackle it in other languages.
+This ought to be obvious from the listing below....

 ## Python
   * `python/day1part1.py` - simple, incremental-from-read answer.
   * `python/day1part2.py` - I'm embarrassed how long it took me to come up with a